Finite sample bounds for barycenter estimation in geodesic spaces: Introduction

 \subsection{Our contributions}

 We prove error bounds in expectation and with high probability for barycenter estimation in geodesic spaces that have a curvature upper bound.
+Contrary to certain works in the previous literature, we do not assume any curvature lower bounds, which allows us to cover broader classes of spaces such as branching spaces: Metric trees, BHV space of phylogenetic trees \citep{billera2001geometry}, and spaces of non-constant dimension such as stratified spaces.

+The barycenter estimators that we treat are: \textit{Empirical barycenters}, defined as barycenters of the data points, and \textit{iterated barycenters}, which are the output of a stochastic proximal descent algorithm with appropriate step-sizes.
+While first order stochastic algorithms (namely, stochastic gradient descent) have been studied extensively in Riemmanian manifolds \citep{bonnabel2013stochastic,zhang2016first} with non-asymptotic guarantees holding in expectation, our results provide new bounds for iterated barycenters: Dimension-free, high probability bounds in spaces of non-positive curvature, and bounds in expectation that are independent of the size of the domain of the data, unlike the general bounds given in \citep{zhang2016first}.

 Our bounds are always dimension free, in the sense that they do not require the space to have finite dimension (in any sense, e.g., Hausdorff dimension, or doubling dimension): They involve features of the data distribution (e.g., sub-Gaussian norm and total variance) but not the dimension of the underlying space.
-In particular, our high probability bounds extend the standard Hoeffding's and Bernstein's inequalities to a non-linear setup.
+In particular, our high probability bounds extend the classical Hoeffding's and Bernstein's inequalities to a non-linear setup.

-This work is an extension of our conference paper \cite{brunel2024concentration}, which only applied to NPC spaces.
-Perhaps surprisingly, extending the results of \cite{brunel2024concentration} to geodesic spaces with curvature bounded above by any $\kappa\in\R$ required significant effort and has opened new questions, which we pose here as \textit{open questions}.
+This work is an extension of our conference paper \citep{brunel2024concentration}, which only applied to NPC spaces.
+Perhaps surprisingly, extending the results of \citep{brunel2024concentration} to geodesic spaces with curvature bounded above by any $\kappa\in\R$ required significant effort and has opened new questions, which we pose as \textit{open questions} in this paper.